angrystrike/recman/README.md

-# Simple PHP Registration & Login Project
+# Custom Framework project

-This is a minimal PHP project with user registration and login.
+This is a minimal PHP project with user registration and login to showcase the custom framework abilities.
 No need for frameworks, Docker or package managers.

 ---